Why Do We Love? Falling In Love And Sexual Attraction

 Love is often described as an emotion that develops in a relationship between two or more people and which takes on many different forms, such as the love between parent and child, romantic partners, close friends, for oneself, and more.

 In emotional terms, love often means considering the needs, feelings, and hopes of the people you care for.
-Love can be the driving force behind the tears that come to your eyes when your child first learns to walk and the emotion behind the tears that pour when a loved one has passed on following a long illness.
+Love can be the driving force behind the tears that come to your eyes when your child first learns to walk and the reason tears that pour when a loved one has passed on following a long illness.

-But, beyond these definitions, how exactly does love work?
+But, beyond these definitions, how exactly does love work, and why do we develop this feeling?
 Let’s explore some of the chemistry, biology, and evolutionary aspects of love.

 Getty/MoMo Productions

 Within this idea, though, there is plenty of room for nuance.
 Love impacts people differently, has different physical and emotional symptoms, and is impacted by far more than just evolutionary biology.
-While love may be an adaptation, this does not mean the effects and feelings it generates are not real.
+While love may be an adaptation, this does not mean its effects are not real.
 Instead, it means that love may also have a specific driving purpose.
 Love can have a role in our species’ survival, but it can also be responsible for many of the aspects of life that humans treasure and find meaning and purpose in.

 Help with love through therapy